LabKey/labkey-api-python/docs/webdav.md

 Our Python API includes some convenience methods for creating "webdavclient3" clients, and building webdav file paths.

+The examples below use an `APIWrapper` instance to make their requests.
+See [api_wrapper.md](api_wrapper.md) for the full set of `APIWrapper` arguments, including how to configure the container path, context path, SSL, and authentication.

 ### Creating a WebDav client
 First, make sure you have the [webdavclient3](https://github.com/ezhov-evgeny/webdav-client-python-3) library installed: